Friedrich Ringshausen

-Friedrich Ringshausen (28 June 1880 in Nidda – 17 February 1941 in Darmstadt) was an official of the Nazi Party (NSDAP) who served as the Gauleiter of Gau Hesse-Darmstadt and in the State government of the People's State of Hesse.
+Friedrich Ringshausen (28 June 1880 – 17 February 1941) was an official of the Nazi Party (NSDAP) who served as the Gauleiter of Gau Hesse-Darmstadt and in the State government of the People's State of Hesse.

-Early years
+Early life

-The son of a master glazier, Ringshausen attended school in Nidda, and then teacher training college in Friedberg from 1896 to 1899.
+The son of a master glazier, Ringshausen was born in Nidda on 28 June 1880.

+He attended the local school and the teacher training college in Friedberg from 1896 to 1899.
 Passing his state teacher examinations in 1901, he then entered the Hessian school service.

 In 1909 he became a teacher in Offenbach am Main.
-In 1918 he became a member of the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
-From 1919 to 1923 he was a member of the German National People’s Party (DNVP), an alliance of nationalists, reactionary monarchists, völkisch and antisemitic elements.
+In 1918, he became a member of the Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
+From 1919 to 1923, he was a member of the German National People’s Party (DNVP), an alliance of nationalists, reactionary monarchists, völkisch and antisemitic elements.